- Visit ancient sacred sites, Pagan and Christian

 - Insight into Welsh history, culture and language

-The coast path offers great variety from rugged cliff tops to sheltered coves, spacious beaches and lazy estuaries, while the hand of Man is evident in a 5000-year-old New Stone Age cromlech and, in contrast, the national cathedral of Wales in St Davids.
+The coast path offers great variety from rugged cliff tops to sheltered coves, spacious beaches and lazy estuaries.
+Time to marvel at a 5,000-year-old Neolithic cromlech and the national cathedral of Wales in St Davids.

 Sunday Overnight: Warpool Court Hotel